ekito-station/pluck-city-bounded/README.md

 # Pluck City -bounded-
-"Pluck City" is a Sound AR work that plays sounds by plucking AR strings stretched across space.
+"Pluck City" is an Audio AR work that plays sounds by plucking AR strings stretched across space.
 "Pluck City -bounded-" is developed from "Pluck City -harmonized-" and dedicated to urban-scale experiences.

 Pluck City -harmonized-: